dozmus/rsps-stress-tester/README.md

 rsps-stress-tester
 ========

 A stress tester for runescape private servers.

 This intentionally does not come with support for proxies, distribution of work, or tor, because it is not intended for malicious activity.

-It can idle at a spot, or also type chat messages.
+It can idle at a spot, and also type chat messages.

 You can specify messages to type using `-m hello1,hello2`.
 If they contain spaces you can use `-m "hello world","hello world 2"`.